epklein/epklein.github.io/_mgmt/swe-management.md

 toc_sticky: true
 ---

-On this page I share resources about **Software Engineering  Management**.
-But what is is it exactly?
-Well, I don't have a formal definition for it, but I see it as:

-> The application of [management](/mgmt) activities focused on the development and maintenance of software.
+On this page I share resources about Software Engineering Management, which I see as **the application of [management](/mgmt) activities focused on the development and maintenance of software**.

-Do you have a better definition for it?
-Please let me know!

 ## Responsibilities